ChrisCummins/chriscummins.github.io/projects.md

 centre and [photo manager](http://www.yorba.org/projects/shotwell/).

 [Linux Kernel](https://www.kernel.org/) - The popular operating system kernel.
-I was fortunate enough to author a patch to enable improved debugging in the ioctl subsystem.
+I was fortunate enough to get the opportunity to author a patch which enables improved debugging in the ioctl subsystem.

 [Wayland](http://wayland.freedesktop.org/) - I have developed
 Wayland-enabling features for the [GTK+](http://www.gtk.org/),